Learn what you need to know about roof care, roof repair and roofing installation from the videos on this playlist.

 Depending on which roofing option you select, a 25- to 50-year warranty is included.
 It even transfers to future homeowners for the lifetime of that warranty.

 Sears Home Services is fully licensed, bonded and insured, giving you peace of mind so you can enjoy your new roof.
+We are the only national provider of the Owens Corning Total Protection Roofing System.
 Set up a free in-home consultation today.